 In Which Fields the 5G Can Be Used So Far?

-The key areas and services that the 5G makes a great different in are:
+The key areas and services that the 5G makes a great difference in are:

 - Enhanced Mobile Broadband: As previously stated, all the features of the 5G accelerate the road for new experiences to shine, such as VR and AR with faster, more uniform data rates, lower latency and lower cost-per-bit.

-- Mission-Critical Communications: the 5G will take all industries into a further level where all can be controlled and linked remotely and reliably, such as critical infrastructure, vehicles and medical procedures.
+- Mission-Critical Communications: the 5G will take all industries into a further level.
+That is, you can control everything remotely and reliably, such as critical infrastructure, vehicles and medical procedures.